luiscf1226/boot-hn-hackathon/README.md

 This is a hackathon project for boot.dev!

 First of all I want to be honest.
 I did use AI for the UI with copilot and tab.
-I had no experience with textual and toml for creating projects, but the project idea, commands and functions were an idea from a boot.dev course!
+I had no experience with textual and toml for creating projects, but the project idea, commands and functions were an idea from a boot.dev course so it was easy to guide from that and write the code for commands and functions and AI call

+I learned a lot recently on how to use classes and use patterns like builder and factory I hope you notice!

 I'm not sure if I'm gonna win but I'm just happy to represent Honduras and hope at least you found it interesting! 🇭🇳